PJ-Woz/Portfolio/Project-Woźnikowski-2022-11-27.md

 Code are instructions for your computer to do things with, like create [Line Breakes](#line-break), [Headers](#headers), [Bold](#bold), [Italics](#italics), [Links](#links) or [Images](#images).

 ### How to Quote Code
-Normally, the code is executed when it's typed.
-If you want to show a piece of code, you have to quote it appropriately.
+Normally, Markdown code is executed when it's written as-is.
+If you want to show a piece of code – e.g. Markdown code or code in any programming language – and not execute it, you have to quote it appropriately.

 In fact, pieces of code have been already quoted in this text!
 <!-- Example of equation or inline code -->